Shoresh613/rocm-strix-halo/README.md

 If true, you're all set.

 # Increasing VRAM
-Use either of these two paths to increase the VRAM available, default is 64GB.
+Use either of the two paths below to increase the available VRAM, the default is 64GB (way too little, right?).
 Using the BIOS the maximum you can set is 96GB.
 Using amd-ttm you can set it freely (you can even set something like 112GB VRAM, leaving some 16GB RAM).

 ## Path 1: Set freely (recommended)